tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The algorithm field specifies the signature algorithm used (see
 {{signature-algorithms}} for the definition of this field).
-The signature is a digital signature using that algorithm that covers the hash output described in {{authentication-messages}} namely:
+The signature is a digital signature using that algorithm.
+The content that is covered under the signature is the hash output as described in

-       Hash(Handshake Context + Certificate)

-In TLS 1.3, the digital signature process takes as input:

-- A signing key
-- A context string
-- The actual content to be signed
+{{authentication-messages}}, namely:

+       Transcript-Hash(Handshake Context, Certificate)

-The digital signature is then computed using the signing key over the concatenation of:
+The digital signature is then computed over the concatenation of:

-- 64 bytes of octet 32
+- A string that consists of octet 32 (0x20) repeated 64 times
 - The context string
 - A single 0 byte which serves as the separator
 - The content to be signed

-This structure is intended to prevent an attack on previous versions of TLS in which the ServerKeyExchange format meant that attackers could obtain a signature of a message with a chosen, 32-byte prefix.
-The initial 64 byte pad clears that prefix.
+This structure is intended to prevent an attack on previous versions of TLS in which the ServerKeyExchange format meant that attackers could obtain a signature of a message with a chosen 32-byte prefix (ClientHello.random).
+The initial 64-byte pad clears that prefix along with the server-controlled ServerHello.random.

 The context string for a server signature is
 "TLS 1.3, server CertificateVerify" and for a client signature is "TLS 1.3, client CertificateVerify".
+It is used to provide separation between signatures made in different contexts, helping against potential cross-protocol attacks.

-For example, if Hash(Handshake Context + Certificate) was 32 bytes of 01 (this length would make sense for SHA-256), the input to the final signing process for a server CertificateVerify would be:
+For example, if the transcript hash was 32 bytes of
+01 (this length would make sense for SHA-256), the content covered by the digital signature for a server CertificateVerify would be:

        2020202020202020202020202020202020202020202020202020202020202020
        2020202020202020202020202020202020202020202020202020202020202020